Linuxfabrik/lfops/roles/apache_httpd/EXAMPLES.md

 #Header set Cache-Control: "max-age=0, no-cache, no-store, must-revalidate"
 # the .+ at the start of the regex ensures that files named ".png", or ".gif", for example, are not matched
 <FilesMatch ".+\.(css|flv|gif|html?|ico|jpe?g|js|png|svg|swf|ttf|txt|woff2?)$">
-   Header always set Cache-Control "max-age=864000, public"
+   Header set Cache-Control "max-age=864000, public"
 </FilesMatch>

 # Security related Header: CSP allows to control resources the user agent is allowed to